 This team is strong exactly because it’s made up of people from all sorts of different backgrounds.
 And each of these backgrounds brings something unique.
 For instance, Mina’s experience at culinary school made her absolutely committed to quality even though she now works in a completely different setting.

-Regardless of where you come from, the first couple of months in Customer Happiness is highly focused on learning the job.
+Regardless of where you come from, the first couple of months in the Support Team is highly focused on learning the job.
 That means picking up everything from how fishing works (no, you don’t need to have ever caught a fish before you start), to learning how we respond to various types of requests.
 You’ll spend a lot of time answering calls from customers – this is the best way to learn what they’re looking for, after all!

 That’s why typical days are all but non-existent in this team.
 There’s no single, constricting pathway.
 Both in terms of the types of issues you’ll be solving in your job, and in terms of what you’ll become as you progress.
 And that’s what makes this job exciting.

 Want to know more?
-Our careers page is full of new information about what you can expect from working in Customer Happiness.
+Our careers page is full of new information about what you can expect from working in the Support Team.
 Take a look!